 Alarmingly, a survey by the AAD showed that nearly 25% of young adults surveyed were either unaware or unsure that tanning beds are NOT safer than the sun.

 - Using tanning beds can cause a serious injury.
 In emergency rooms across the United States, people are treated for burns, loss of consciousness, and eye injuries caused by indoor tanning.

 - Getting a base tan cannot prevent sunburn.
 Many people believe that using a tanning bed to get a base tan will prevent sunburn.
 This is an absolute myth,” says AAD.
 If you have a base tan, you can still burn.

 - Becoming addicted to tanning is a real risk.
 Growing evidence indicates that tanning can be addictive.
 About 20% of 18- to 30-year-old white women who use indoor tanning show signs of addiction.3 They find it hard to stop tanning.
 When they don’t get a steady dose of UV rays, they feel fidgety or depressed.

-A study run by the U.S. House of Representatives’ Committee on Energy and Commerce made a startling discovery.
-During this study, staff at tanning salons were asked questions about the risks of indoor tanning.
-Investigators found that 90% of staff at tanning salons said indoor tanning is not a health risk for a fair-skinned teenage girl.4 Many staff at tanning salons even said that tanning has health benefits.5
+A study run by the U.S. House of Representatives Committee on Energy and Commerce made a startling discovery.
+During the study, staff at tanning salons were asked questions about the risks of indoor tanning.
+Investigators found that 90% of staff at tanning salons said indoor tanning is not a health risk for a fair-skinned teenage girl.4 Many staff members at tanning salons even said that tanning has health benefits.5

 According to the AAD, “this led the U.S. House of Representatives to report, “The vast majority of tanning salons contacted by Committee investigators provided false information about the serious risks of indoor tanning and made specious claims about the health benefits that indoor tanning provides.”6″